Ergodic theorem for branching Markov chains indexed by trees with arbitrary shape: Introduction

 \begin{theorem}[Ergodic theorem for Markov processes on trees with arbitrary shape] Let $(A_n)_{n\in\N}$ be a sequence of finite subsets of $\Tintro$ that satisfies Assumption~\ref{assump:An_ergodic_theorem}.
 Let $X$ be a branching Markov process indexed by $\Tintro$ with values in $\SpaceX$ whose transition kernel $Q$ is ergodic.
 Assume that either $Q$ is uniformly ergodic or that $(A_n)_{n\in\N}$ satisfies Assumption~\ref{assump:ancestor_tight}.
 Then, for every continuous bounded function $f$ on $\SpaceX$, we have:

 \end{theorem}

 \begin{remark} We discuss the main difference between Theorem~\ref{thm:intro:Ergodic_theorem_on_arbitrary_trees} and the law of large numbers for branching Markov process found in \cite{GuyonLimitTheorem}.
 The results in \cite{GuyonLimitTheorem} apply to Markov processes where daughter nodes can have non-independent distributions when conditioning on their mother, whereas in our case they must be independent.
 In exchange, our results allow for more flexibility on the shape of the population's genealogical tree: for instance more flexibility on the number of children of each node (including Bienaymé-Galton-Watson trees with unbounded degree), or even allowing the number of children of a node to grow over time (\eg the degree of the root can increase as $\log n$, \ie slow condensation).
-Moreover, in our results, the empirical average can be performed on a wide variety of subsets of the tree, and not only to the $n$-th generation. \end{remark}
+Our results could also be applied to random trees with population-wise interactions (\eg competition where reproduction rate decreases when population size increases).
+Moreover, in our results, the empirical average can be performed on a wide variety of (possibly random) subsets of the tree, and not only to the $n$-th generation.
+As an example, our results could be applied to a random subset of size $\log n$ of the $n$-th generation $\G_n$ of a super-critical Bienaymé-Galton-Watson tree chosen uniformly at random.
+Also note that in our results, assumptions can be verified separately for the transition kernel $Q$ and the population's genealogical tree. \end{remark}

-Lastly, motivated by Markov-Chain Monte-Carlo considerations, we study in Section~\ref{section:variance} the variance of the empirical average estimator $\bar M_{A}(f)$ and its dependence on the shape of $A$.
+Lastly, motivated by Markov Chain Monte Carlo considerations, we study in Section~\ref{section:variance} the variance of the empirical average estimator $\bar M_{A}(f)$ and its dependence on the shape of $A$.
 We perform exact variance computation in the case where the transition kernel $Q$ induces a self-adjoint compact operator on $L^2(\mu)$, which proves the following proposition about non-asymptotic variance comparison.

 \begin{proposition}[The line graph has minimal variance] Let $\mu$ be an invariant measure for $Q$, and assume that the transition kernel $Q$ induces a self-adjoint compact operator on $L^2(\mu)$.
 Let $X$ be a branching Markov process on $\Tinf$ with transition kernel $Q$ and initial distribution $\nu$.
 Let $f$ be a non-constant function in $L^2(\mu)$.